This page was updated July 1, 2022.

 Post-retirement employment limits for DRS Plan retirees

 State law limits the number of hours during a calendar year that a retiree from a Department of Retirement Systems (DRS) plan can work in a state government or state higher education job before the employee’s pension payments are suspended for the remainder of the year.
+Retirees must wait at least 30 consecutive days after their effective retirement date before returning to work; otherwise, their benefit will be reduced while working post-retirement.
 For more information about post-retirement employment, see the DRS website.

 Retirees are solely responsible for tracking the hours they work and determining the effect on their pension payments if they work beyond their post-retirement employment limit.